 “One cannot extract the essence of DiMaggio’s special excellence from the heartless figures of his statistical accomplishments,” Gould concluded.
 Joe’s career numbers were stifled by his service during World War II, as three prime years were wasted.
 Moreover, the cavernous left-centre field at Yankee Stadium, known as Death Valley, frustrated DiMaggio throughout his career.
 Indeed, Bill James once calculated that Joe lost more home runs due to his home park than any other player in baseball history.

-Therefore, it’s quite incredible that, among position players, DiMaggio ranks 33rd all-time in career Wins Above Replacement, a statistic that accumulates year upon year.
+Therefore, it is quite incredible that, among position players, DiMaggio ranks 33rd all-time in career Wins Above Replacement, a statistic that accumulates year on year.
 Longevity was obviously an issue for Joe, but he still ranks 28th all-time in career wRC+, which illustrates a prodigiously talented hitter.

 Joseph Paul DiMaggio was born Giuseppe Paolo DiMaggio on November 25th 1914 in Martinez, California.
 The eighth of nine children, the kid was named after his father, an immigrant fisherman who worked hard in San Francisco and earned enough money to bring his mother, Rosalia, over from their native Italy.

 Giuseppe was taciturn and melancholic.
 He came from a Sicilian village near Palermo hoping to make a better living.
-Fishing was a family tradition, and Giuseppe didn’t so much hope as expect his sons to follow him out to sea.
+Fishing was a family tradition, and Giuseppe did not so much hope as expect his sons to follow him out to sea.

 “Giuseppe DiMaggio never talked about his boys ‘going far’,” wrote Richard Ben Cramer in his opus Joe DiMaggio, The Hero’s Life.
 “He talked about them going onto his boat, to learn their trade, to work hard, so they could sleep in a house with a roof.
 He talked about them bringing home money, so they could eat.
 They were not to waste time, for instance, playing that baseball.
 That was buono per niente – good for nothin’ – except wrecking shoes.”

-Fortunately, in 1931, a few neighbourhood kids, Frank Venezia and Bat Minafo, put together a team with the promise of real uniforms and baseball shoes.
+Fortunately, in 1931, neighbourhood kids Frank Venezia and Bat Minafo put together a team with the promise of real uniforms and baseball shoes.
 Ever the wily Sicilian, Joe signed up just to receive the cleats.

 As the 1932 season wound down, Seals outfielder Henry Oana organised a barnstorming trip and took star shortstop Augie Galan along with him.
 With three games remaining, manager Ike Caveney needed to fill some holes on his team.
-That’s when Vince piped up with his immortal: “I got a kid brother who’s a shortstop, and a good one!”
+That is when Vince piped up with his immortal: “I got a kid brother who is a shortstop, and a good one!”